 The US Patent and Trademark Office published the patent application submitted by Apple and it could have related to the use of radar technology in future iPhones to replace touch displays.
 The application was published on July 30, 2020.

 According to a Patently Apple report, Apple’s new patent is related to a device, an apparatus, a method and a computer program for detecting a touch input to a surface, to a touch screen module, a touch screen apparatus, mobile terminals and a touch screen computer.

-The radar technology usually transmits the electromagnetic radiation receiving a portion of the electromagnetic radiation reflected by nearby objects.
+Radar technology usually transmits electromagnetic radiation receiving a portion of the electromagnetic radiation reflected by nearby objects.
 The detection of the touch input in the iPhones may be based on using this radar.